Musical Party in a Hall

 Musical Party in a Hall (c.
 1663–1665) is an oil-on-canvas painting by the Dutch painter Pieter de Hooch.
-It is an example of Dutch Golden Age painting and is now in the Museum der bildenden Künste, in Leipzig.
+It is an example of Dutch Golden Age painting and is now in the Museum der bildenden Künste, in Leipzig, Germany.

 The painting was documented by Hofstede de Groot in 1908, who wrote:126.
 THE MUSIC-PARTY. deG.
 34. On the left in a large hall, the left-hand portion of which is represented, sit three persons at a table covered with an Ispahan carpet, upon which are some oranges.
 One gentleman plays the cello, another the flute, while a lady sings.
 The flute-player sits on the extreme left behind the table, wearing a slouch hat.

 The cello-player sits to the right of the table, in full view of the spectator; he has long curls, and wears knee-breeches and a pink doublet with slashed sleeves over a white shirt with broad cuffs.
 He raises a glass with his left hand and holds his bow with his right.
 He looks at the lady sitting at his right; she has her music-book in her lap, and wears a greenish bodice and a yellow silk skirt.
 Between the two men is a boy, and behind him a couple.
 From the right comes a little dog.
 At the back of the hall a flight of stone steps goes up through a door.
 A second door on the right shows a well-lighted room, in which a young couple stand.
 Above these doors a copy of Raphael's School of Athens is let into the wall.

 According to Dr. W. Bode, the picture dates from about 1662 to 1665.
 Its canvas is 32 inches by 27 inches.
 Described by Ch.
-Blanc, Le Tresor de la Curiosite, ii.
+Blanc, Le Tresor de la Curiosité, ii.
 262.